Matins: Roman Rite

-"Vigil"
+Vigil

-The every-night monastic canonical hour that later became known as matins was at first called a "vigil", from Latin vigilia.
+The every-night monastic canonical hour that later became known as matins was at first called a vigil, from Latin vigilia.
 For soldiers, this word meant a three-hour period of being on the watch during the night.
 Even for civilians, night was commonly spoken of as divided into four such watches: the Gospels use the term when recounting how, at about "the fourth watch of the night", Jesus came to his disciples who in their boat were struggling to make headway against the wind, and one of the Psalms says to the Lord: "A thousand years in your sight are but as yesterday when it is past, or as a watch in the night."

 The sixth-century Rule of Saint Benedict uses the term vigiliae ("vigils") fifteen times to speak of these celebrations, accompanying it four times with the adjective nocturnae ("nocturnal") and once with the words septem noctium ("of the seven nights", i.e., the nights of the week).

-English versions of this document often obscure its use of the term "vigil", translating it as "Night Hour" or "Night Office".
-Thus Leonard J. Doyle's English version uses "Night Office" to represent indifferently the unaccompanied noun vigilia ("vigil"), the phrase nocturna vigilia ("night vigil"), and the phrases nocturna hora ("night hour) and nocturna laus ("nocturnal praise").
+English versions of this document often obscure its use of the term vigil, translating it as "Night Hour" or "Night Office".
+Thus Leonard J. Doyle's English version uses "Night Office" to represent indifferently the unaccompanied noun vigilia ("vigil"), the phrase nocturna vigilia ("nightly vigil"), and the phrases nocturna hora ("night hour) and nocturna laus ("nocturnal praise").